Novo-Kamenny Bridge

-Novo-kamenniy Bridge is a crossing of the Obvodny Canal in Saint Petersburg, Russian Federation.
+Novo-Kamenny Bridge (Ново-Каменный мост) is a crossing of the Obvodny Canal in Saint Petersburg, Russia.
 The bridge forms part of Ligovsky Avenue and connects Bezimyanni Island with the Tsentralny and Frunzensky districts of the city.

 History

 'Gerard' bridge

 The first bridge to be built was constructed at the end of the 18th century; construction was supervised by engineer Ivan Gerard.
-The 'Gerard' bridge replaced a wooden beam aqueduct built to carry the Ligovsky Canal—the Yamskoi Vodoprovodniy Aqueduct—though the Ligovsky Canal was filled-in in the 1890s; the 'Gerard' bridge occupied the alignment of the filled-in canal.
+The 'Gerard' bridge replaced a wooden beam aqueduct built to carry the Ligovsky Canal—the Yamskoi Vodoprovodny Aqueduct—though the Ligovsky Canal was filled-in in the 1890s; the 'Gerard' bridge occupied the alignment of the filled-in canal.

 'Bazaine' bridge

 After having problems with decay and levels of passenger traffic, the 'Gerard' bridge was replaced.
 Engineer Pierre-Dominique Bazaine supervised the construction of the second bridge on the current bridge's site, which took place between 1816 and 1821.

 'Erakov' bridge

 A third bridge was constructed between 1846 and 1848 under the direction of engineer A. N. Erakov.
 The 'Erakov' bridge featured granite pools for drinking from, with the water being sourced from the Ligovsky Canal.
 The 'Erakov' bridge was repaired and reconstructed in 1862, 1872 and 1874—though changes were not made to the bridge's design or general appearance.